 - The Committee shall meet at least two times a year or more often as circumstances require, keep minutes of its proceedings, and report regularly to the Board.

-- The Committee may invite to its meetings any non-management director that is not a member of the Committee.
+- The Committee may invite to its meetings any non-executive director that is not a member of the Committee.
 Additionally, the Committee may invite to its meetings any director, officer of Schlumberger or such other person as it deems appropriate to carry out its responsibilities.
-The Committee has the sole authority to retain and terminate any independent search or other consultants to be used to identify potential Director nominees and to terminate any such search, in its sole discretion, and has sole authority to approve related fees and other retention provisions.
+The Committee has the sole authority to retain and terminate any independent search or other consultants to be used to identify potential director nominees and to terminate any such search, in its sole discretion, and has sole authority to approve related fees and other retention provisions.
 The Committee also has sole authority to obtain, at Schlumberger’s expense, advice and assistance from internal or external legal or other advisors.

 - The Committee shall annually oversee the conduct of a Board self-assessment and shall present to the Board a review and evaluation of the Board’s performance.
 The Committee shall also conduct and present to the Board a review and evaluation of its own performance.
 The Committee shall also annually review, and make recommendations to the Board regarding, its process for evaluating the effectiveness of the Board and its committees.